 “Lost it in a chase.”

-Wanda reached under the counter, withdrawing a crushed and punctured bottle.
-“I’ll throw this in with your rig.
+Wanda reached under the counter, pulled out a crushed canteen.
+“I’ll throw this in.
 The boys in repair will never know.
 Sign the inventory.”

-“Thanks, I already have too many work-off points as it is.”
+“Thanks, I’ve got too many work-off points as it is.”

-“Yeah, but don’t say anything to him … Just make things worse.”
+“Don’t say anything to him.
+Just make things worse.”

-Wanda threw a new rig on the counter.
+“If it keeps up, I’ll recycle one or two of his kidneys, or toss a fragger under his bunk.”
+Wanda slung a new rig on the counter.
 “Do you need gloves?”

 “Don’t mention it, especially to Mitch.
-He’s got something going on, and it won’t be good for anybody but him.
-You going back to Dev’s?”
+He’s got something going on, and it won’t be pleasant for anyone but him.
+You headed to Dev’s?”

-“Mitch said no washing until the tankmen get back.”
+“Mitch said no washing until the tankmen come back.”

 “He’s lying.
-Probably selling off your clave’s supply to others.
-We got plenty.
-Wanna use the shower here?
-I got some nice soap again.”
+Bet he’s auctioning off your clave’s supply.
+We have plenty.
+You can use the shower here.
+I got some of that nice soap again.”

 “Warm.
-Heater needs a new coil, but you won’t freeze your ass off.
+The heater needs a new coil, but you won’t freeze your ass off.
+See if you can find one on your next run.
 Dev’s place have water?”